The Pooch Coach Bio

 As you can see, Beverly spends at least as much time volunteering her services as performing her day to day work as a private dog and puppy trainer and behaviorist.
 Through her private practice, she has trained over 2,500 dogs.
 She receives hundreds of emails from around the world asking for advice, to which she replies personally to each request – either with a direct answer or with advice to seek out a behaviorist in their area with links and other information to help them in their search.
 She uses positive techniques and promotes exercise, healthy eating and consistent, on-going training as part of her program.

 Personally, Beverly was born and raised in New Jersey, but has lived in the Bay Area since 1989.
 She has an undergraduate degree from Rutgers University and a Masters Degree from Santa Clara University.
 She was a VP of Business Development and Marketing for several high tech companies before starting her own consulting company.
-She then continued her on-going studies in dog training and behavior working with experts from around the world (e.g. Cesar Milan, Ian Dunbar, Jean Donaldson) as well as continuing to take courses and seminars from many different organizations to round out her knowledge and keep up with current findings.
+She then continued her on-going studies in dog training and behavior working with experts from around the world (e.g. Cesar Milan, Ian Dunbar, Jean Donaldson) as well as continuing to take courses and seminars from many different organizations to round out her knowledge and keep up with current findings, and constantly add the The Pooch Coach bio.